• Skip to primary navigation

 • Chicken: This recipe is designed to be the best way to slow cook inexpensive bone-in, skin-on chicken thighs.
 Trim away any excess fat and skin before you get started.

 • Chicken Stock: We’ll only add half a cup of liquid to the slow cooker.
+Only a small amount of stock is needed because the chicken releases more liquid as it cooks.
+This means that the chicken won’t be fully submerged in the liquid, which is what we want.
 Packaged or homemade stock can be used.

 • Seasonings: Aside from salt and pepper, you’ll need freshly minced garlic, Italian seasoning, smoked paprika, garlic powder, and onion powder.